semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 7. Finally, select your plan

-    You can test one of the paid plans (no credit card required) or sign up with a free plan.
+    You can test one of the paid plans (no credit card required) or sign up with a free plan forever.
 You can change this later.

     ![Choose a plan](./img/select-plan.jpg)

-8. Congratulations and welcome to your new account
+8. Welcome to your new account

 </Steps>